Wildlife Problem? We Can Help.

 Ecological Role

 Blue Flag Iris is pollinated by long-tongued bumblebees and native bees.
-Its seeds are dispersed by water along bayou corridors.
-It provides cover for frogs, crawfish, and aquatic invertebrates in shallow water margins.
-It filters nutrients from water, improving water quality in ponds and slow-moving bayous.
+Seeds dispersed by water along bayou corridors.
+Provides cover for frogs, crawfish, and aquatic invertebrates in shallow water margins.
+Filters nutrients from water, improving water quality in ponds and slow-moving bayous.
+Deer resistant.

 In the Cajun Heritage Garden